Jersey Shore Cast Gets Party Started on First Day of Reunion

 It's time to get back to that GTL lifestyle!

-Five years and one month after the cast of Jersey Shore packed up for good, the cast members are back to the beach for a sure-to-be epic reunion, Jersey Shore: Family Vacation.
+Five years and one month after the cast of Jersey Shore packed up for good, the overly tanned boys and girls are back to the beach for a sure-to-be epic MTV reunion, Jersey Shore: Family Vacation.
 However this time, instead of hitting up the Garden State's famed Seaside Heights, the gang (or at least most of it) headed to Miami earlier this week to begin a wild month of debauchery.

 On Friday, the cast came together for the first day of filming and judging from the beers at 10 a.m. and the beach side beer bongs at their waterfront mansion, rest assured that fans can (and should) expect a wild ride on the nostalgia train.